C6appybara/BadApples/README.md

  - [ ] since the `Payload` will be ran at login.
 Do checks to see if r88 is already installed.
 - tbh, when r88 is installed there will be no need for the registry persistance.

+#16/03/2025
+ - [x] Achieved sending the screenshot to remote server via HTTP with wininet functions.

 # 15/03/2025 Update
  - [x] **(uninstall)** Use NtQuerySystemInformation to check if the payload proc is running.
 If so, terminate before delete from disk, otherwise deletion won't work.